Author Guidelines for British Journal of Pharmacology

-The journal will consider for review, however, articles previously available as preprints on non-commercial servers such as bioRxiv, psyArXiv, SocArXiv, etc. Authors may also post the submitted version of their manuscript to non-commercial servers at any time.
+The journal will consider for review articles previously available as preprints on non-commercial servers such as bioRxiv, psyArXiv, SocArXiv, etc, as long as authors have retained copyright of their articles during the preprint process.
+Authors may also post the submitted version of their manuscript to non-commercial servers at any time.
 Authors should update any pre-publication versions with a link to the final published article.
 Allowing submission under such circumstances does not guarantee that an article will be sent out for review or that it will be accepted for publication in BJP.

 Editorial Review and Acceptance